tapanih/pathfinding-algorithm-comparison/documentation/weekly_report_1.md

 I also found about commons-cli library that provides utilities for parsing command line options and also generates help messages.
 Adding it in to the project proved to be somewhat difficult because I am not very familiar with Gradle.
 Eventually I did manage to get it working.

-I wrote a crude parser for the map files provided by Moving AI Labs.
-The scenario files would make testing quite straight-forward.
+I wrote a crude parser for the map files provided by Moving AI Labs with simple unit tests.
+It doesn't support all the map features yet but should be enough to get started.
+The scenario files would make testing quite straight-forward so a parser for them would be nice as well.
 The solutions given assume a diagonal cost of sqrt(2) though.
 This value can be hard coded as a constant but still requires the program to use floating-point numbers.

 Next week I am going to start implementing path-finding algorithms using data structures from the Java library.